soujava/polyglot-persistence/README.md

 1. `docker run --publish=7474:7474 --publish=7687:7687 --volume=$HOME/neo4j/data:/data neo4j`

-Check the configuraion database such as user and password at jnosql.json at **src/main/resources/jnosql.json**
+Check the database configuration  such as user and password at jnosql.json at **src/main/resources/jnosql.json**